shspage/SHFXRegularPolygon_aip/README.md

 Adds an effect that converts the selected path to a regular polygon.

-The function is rather simple, actually this repo is an example of creating a LiveEffect plugin configuration dialog with [Dear ImGui](https://github.com/ocornut/imgui) .
+Although simple in function, this repo is actually an example of creating a LiveEffect plug-in configuration dialog using [Dear ImGui](https://github.com/ocornut/imgui) .

-This branch (xcode12_ai2022_arm64) is for macOS (Apple Silicon).
-The related files for windows version have not been changed from the master branch.

 ## How To Use